gozepolat/revolver/README.md

 # Revolver

-A PyTorch based library to simultaneously train a population of diverse models and search for reusable modules.
+A PyTorch based library to simultaneously train a population of diverse models and analyze reusable modules.

-Revolver relies on global parameter sharing, and estimate reusability scores on all modules.
+Revolver relies on global parameter sharing and estimate scores for all modules.

 Revolver allows model components to be: